CS7? No, It's Called 'Adobe CC' — The Next Release of Creative Tools Revealed on May 6th: What's New?

 * Note that the 3D features in Photoshop Extended CS6 are not supported on Windows XP.

-See our:
+See Also

 Do you have any questions about CS6?
 Just ask them below and we’ll get you answers fast!

-Keep up with the latest on Adobe software — subscribe to our RSS feed or follow us on Twitter or Facebook… You can also just enter your email and have new articles sent directly to your inbox.
+Keep up with the latest on Adobe software — follow us on Facebook or Twitter, or subscribe to our RSS feed… You can also enter your email and have new articles sent directly to your Inbox.
+We are reader-supported; when you buy through links on our site, we may earn an affiliate commission.

 Share This